TeddyRandby/cgab/README.md

         fiber_to_run.execute()
     }
 ```
-This implementation has some problems, but it works well enough as a simple example.
+This implementation has some problems, but it works well enough as an initial prototype.
 ```gab
 # Define a message for doing some work.
 This builds a list in a silly way.
 \do_acc :defcase! {